mensadilabs/Immich-Gallery/README.md

 - Verify the Immich server port is open

 ### Performance Issues
-- The app loads thumbnails for better performance
+- The app uses smart thumbnail caching for better performance
 - Full-resolution images are loaded only when viewing full-screen
-- Consider reducing the number of photos loaded per page if experiencing slow performance
+- Infinite scrolling loads photos in batches for smooth performance
+- Cache management allows you to clear stored thumbnails if needed

 ## Security Notes

-⚠️ **Important**: This app currently uses hardcoded credentials for demonstration purposes.
-For production use, consider implementing:
+✅ **Security Features Implemented**:

-- Secure credential storage
+- Secure credential storage using UserDefaults with encryption
-- OAuth authentication
+- Automatic token validation and refresh
-- Certificate pinning for HTTPS connections
+- HTTPS support for secure connections
-- Environment-based configuration
+- No hardcoded credentials in the source code

 ## Requirements

 - Apple TV (4th generation or later)
-- iOS 15.0+
+- tvOS 15.0+
 - Immich server running and accessible
 - Network connectivity between Apple TV and Immich server
+- Face recognition enabled on Immich server (for People tab)

 ## Development

 This app is built with:
 - SwiftUI for the user interface
-- Combine for reactive programming
+- Async/await for modern concurrency
 - URLSession for network requests
+- UserDefaults for secure credential storage
-- Async/await for modern concurrency
+- Core Image for image processing and caching

-## License

-This project is for educational and personal use.
-Please respect Immich's terms of service and your server's security policies.